AntCMS-org/AntLoader/README.md

 ### Notes

 - Technically, you don't need to use the classmap functionality, however it is recommended for better performance.
-  - Tests show a 5-10% faster decrease in the time to load 250 random classes.
+  - Tests show a 5-10% faster decrease in the time to load 250 random (and very small) classes.
 (0.1326 seconds VS 0.1418 seconds)
   - Applications that have low class counts or that are running on fast storage will see a smaller performance gain, however using classmaps should still help eliminate resource usage on the server.

 ### License